aksenov-fx/markdown_chat/Chats/Syntax.md

 ```
 Custom instructions:
- Please convert pseudocode that I provide to real code without adding comments or explanations.
+ Please convert instructions or pseudocode that I provide to real code without adding comments or explanations.

  I will use the following abbreviations:
 	 'ps' for Powershell
 	 'p' for python
 	 'd' for debian
+	 'r' for ruby
+	 'v' for VBA macro

  For instance, request like:
 	 PS: command to list files